zillow/abysmal/README.rst

 When execution reaches a state, that state's actions are executed in order.
 If execution reaches the end of a state without jumping to a new state, the program exits.

+Programs are not allowed to contain loops or any other exeuction cycles.
+Any program containing a cycle will fail to compile.

 Actions are typically indented to make the state labels easier to see, but this is just a stylistic convention and is not enforced by the language.